t9md/atom-smalls/README.md

 # Labeling strategy

-smalls chose appropriate label chars depending on number of candidate.
+smalls chose appropriate label chars depending on number of candidates.
 Strategy is as following.

 1. One char label is sufficient, use one char label.
 2. Two char label is sufficient, use two char label.
-3. If two char label is not enough, use two char label *multiple* time and narrow and redraw label if it reached final candidates.
+3. If two char label is not enough, use two char label *multiple* time and redraw label by your choice until it reached final candidates.

 # Label color

-While choosing label, our eye fixed to final destination position and not noticed how much other candidate are there.
+While choosing label, our eye usually be fixed to final destination position and not noticed how many other candidates are there.
-So sometimes its frustrating when just after you chose label, re-appear another label to further narrowing candidate.
+So sometimes its frustrating when just after you chose label, re-appear another label to further narrowing candidates.
 To minimize this surprise, smalls make this distinguishable by CSS class(color).
 If label is unique(means, same label is **NOT** used multiple time), it means **final** choice.
 In this case label element have `final` CSS class.